AmirSabzalipour/CV/pages/work.md

    // To clear things when we float the element inside nav and ul

+// To clear things when we float the element inside nav and ul

 .site-header {
   position: absolute;
-  top: 2.5px; /* Align the top of the header with the top of the page */
+  top: -5px; /* Align the top of the header with the top of the page */
-  left: 0%;
+  left: 1%;
   background: rgba(255, 255, 255, .3); /* Background color */
   padding: 5px;
  background: var(--background);